KurtisAsha/blog/content/authors/admin/_index.md

 title: 吳健雄
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Kurtis Smith is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}